hitoshi-watase/sercrod/docs/reference/directives/input.md

 #### Expression syntax

-The `*input` expression is evaluated as a normal Nablla expression and used as an assignment target:
+The `*input` expression is evaluated as a normal Sercrod expression and used as an assignment target:

 - Typical pattern: